-Degree-seeking students may enroll for a maximum of 19 credit hours during the Fall or Spring semesters, 12 credit hours during the Summer Semester and only for one course during the Intersession, unless permission is granted by an Academic Advisor or Counselor.
+Both Degree-seeking & Visiting students may enroll for a maximum of 19 credit hours during the Fall or Spring semesters, 12 credit hours during the Summer semester and up to 5 credits during the Winter Intersession, unless permission is granted by an Academic Advisor or Counselor.
 Non-degree students are limited to 9 credits per semester.